Frequently Asked Questions about Submissions

 Associate Editors can nominate:

-- any Completed Research Paper for the Best Paper Award and Best Theory Development Paper Award, and
+- any Completed Research Paper for the Best Paper Award and Best Theory Development Paper Award

-- any Short Paper for the Most Innovative Short Paper Award.
+- any Short Paper for the Best Short Paper Award

 Based on the nominations from Associate Editors, Track Chairs will